Information for Students

 - WWU Huxley College of the Environment

-The Shannon Point Marine Center hosts two undergraduate internship-type programs that are funded by the National Science Foundation.
+The Shannon Point Marine Center hosts an undergraduate internship-type program funded by the National Science Foundation.

 - The Research Experiences for Undergraduates program (REU) is a 9 week long summer program open to all US citizens and permanent residents.
 Students participating in this program are typically between their junior and senior years of college.
 The program provides students with travel, housing and a stipend.